Ellisthion/minecraft-fabric-1.19/README.md

 ## Updating

-1. Set up a new client instance
+1. Download the new server files from the latest release
-2. DELETE the server's `config` and `mods` folders
+2. DELETE the server's `config`, `mods`, and `kubejs` folders
-3. Copy those folders from the new client instance into the server folder
+3. Copy those folders from the server files into the server folder

 If I've tested the update correctly, it should "just work".
 If it doesn't, complain bitterly on WhatsApp.